 Mark has taught writing in schools, libraries, universities, Reading Prison and Broadmoor Secure Hospital, and has run workshops in Hong Kong and Norway.
 He has taught many Arvon courses, has given readings at festivals from Brighton to Edinburgh, Cheltenham to King's Lynn, and has reviewed for The Times Literary Supplement, The Spectator and Radio 4's Kaleidoscope.
 He has recently been working for the charity First Story and for the Royal Literary Fund.
 He’s married with two children and a cat and is still living in West Yorkshire.

-In July 2017, his first Young Adult novel, THE IMPOSSIBLE, winner of a Northern Writers’ Award in 2015, was published by Quercus in 2017.
+In 2017, his first Young Adult novel, THE IMPOSSIBLE, winner of a Northern Writers’ Award in 2015, was published by Quercus.
 The sequel THE IMPOSSIBLE: ON THE RUN came out in July 2018.
 Both books involve teenagers, strange mutations and four friends trying to cope with a world gone mad.

 © Mark Illis